arikkert/ansible-role_nrpe/README.md

 ------------

 RedHat compatible 7 or higher, CentOS, Almalinux, Rockylinux.
-Tested on CentOS 7/8.
+Tested on CentOS 7/8 and Almalinux 9
-Repos *powertools* and *epel-testing* are available.
+Repos *powertools* and *epel-testing* are available for Centos 8

 Role Variables
 --------------